ubports/docs.ubports.com/userguide/dailyuse/location.rst

 Location services in Ubuntu Touch allow apps to access your current location.
 Using this data, apps can `offer turn-by-turn navigation <https://open-store.io/app/navigator.costales>`__, `track your exercise paths <https://open-store.io/app/activitytracker.cwayne18>`__, `locate public transport near you <https://open-store.io/app/transport.zubozrout>`__, and more.

 The location services built in to Ubuntu Touch are designed to protect your privacy -- you choose to permit or deny apps access to this data.
-Apps may also only access your location data when the device screen is on and the app is in use.
+Apps may only access your location data when the device screen is on and the app is in use.

 Checking if location services are enabled
 -----------------------------------------